 Composition

-Startup Period: During the first six (6) months after project launch, the TSC voting members shall consist of one (1) appointed representative from each Premier Member and each Top Level Project Maintainer, provided that no company (including related companies or affiliates under common control) shall have more than three (3) votes on the TSC.
+Startup Period: During the first eighteen (18) months after project launch and/or for a period approved by the Board as the time the community reached adequate stability/maturity and has native community of developers (the longer of the two may apply) and in any case for at least the duration till the first community code release, the TSC voting members shall consist of one (1) appointed representative from each Premier Member and each Top Level Project Maintainer, provided that no company (including related companies or affiliates under common control) shall have more than three (3) votes on the TSC.

 Steady State: After the Startup Period, there shall be a nomination and election period for electing Contributors or Maintainers to the TSC.
 The TSC voting members shall consist of eleven (11) elected Contributors or Maintainers chosen by the Active Contributors.
-An Active Contributor is defined as any Contributor who has had a contribution accepted into the codebase during the prior twelve (12) months.
+An Active Contributor is defined as any Contributor who has had a contribution accepted into the released codebase during the prior twelve (12) months.
 The TSC shall approve the process and timing for nominations and elections held on an annual basis.

+In no case shall one company have more than 3 votes on the TSC.

 TSC projects generally will involve Maintainers and Contributors: